Zinc deficiency: Introduction

 The symptoms of zinc deficiency are related to the essential trace element's role in various processes of the body.
 Zinc is vital to a healthy immune system, so a zinc deficiency can result in frequent infections, diarrhea, and increased susceptibility to life-threatening infections in children.

-Zinc is also important to healthy growth and ...more symptoms »
+Zinc is also important to healthy growth and development.
+A zinc deficiency ...more symptoms »

 Zinc deficiency: Treatments